Product Design & Engineering

 - A hard luggage bin is also available as alternative option.

-- Both can carry a spare or third battery, and a travel-charger, or two Zapp proprietary honeycomb carbon-fibre open-face helmets.
+- Both can carry a spare or third battery, and a travel-charger, or one open-face helmet.

 Powertrain & Performance